-An invisible threat endangers the lives of police officers: Across the coun-try, officers grab for a radio only to find their vrices blocked by a nearby cellu-lar phane tower emitting more powerdio cranection as they rushed to a re-portel burglary near the aport.
-In November 2000, 12 officers in
+An Livisible threat endangers the lives of police officers: Across the counaves or pouce omeers.
+Across the coun-try, officers grab for a radio only to find their vrices blocked by a nearby cellu-lar phone tower emitting more power-ful iran-missions.